localstack/docs/content/en/references/cross-account-access.md

 ## Cross-Region

-AWS provides separate API endpoints for each availability zone.
+AWS provides separate API endpoints for each region.
 Generally, resources can only be accessed in the region where they are created.

 In contrast, LocalStack runs on a single API endpoint.